UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Working With Georgia EMC Providers

-If you are moving to the suburbs or a more rural setting, your home is likely served by one of the 41 Georgia EMC providers.
-These cooperatives prioritize local service and return excess revenue to members.
-Some of the largest cooperatives include Cobb EMC and Jackson EMC.
-Check your lease, ask your real estate agent, or look at the physical meter on your home to verify which cooperative manages your local grid.
+If you are relocating to a sprawling suburban neighborhood or a more rural setting, your home is very likely served by an EMC.
+But what exactly is an EMC?
+An Electric Membership Corporation is a customer-owned, non-profit cooperative.
+Instead of generating massive profits for distant shareholders, EMCs prioritize localized community service, aggressively keep administrative overhead low, and frequently return excess revenue to their members in the form of capital credits.
+Some of the largest cooperatives in the state include Cobb EMC and Jackson EMC.
+Be sure to check your lease agreement, ask your real estate agent, or look at the physical meter on the side of your home to accurately verify which cooperative manages your local grid.

 While you cannot choose your electric provider, many EMCs and Georgia Power offer sustainable options.
 Enrolling in community solar programs or time-of-use plans is an environmentally mindful choice that provides a smart way to save on your electric bill while reducing strain on the state grid.